Loading

 —George Chapline

-Chapline attended a meeting where Sobel'man's work on X-ray lasers was presented.
-He had learned of the unique underground nuclear tests made on behalf of the Defense Nuclear Agency (DNA), where the burst of X-rays produced by the nuclear reactions were allowed to travel down a long tunnel while the blast itself was cut off by large doors that slammed shut as the explosion approached.
+Chapline attended a meeting where Sobel'man's was giving a talk on his work on X-ray lasers.
+Chapline had learned of the unique underground nuclear tests made on behalf of the Defense Nuclear Agency (DNA), where the burst of X-rays produced by the nuclear reactions were allowed to travel down a long tunnel while the blast itself was cut off by large doors that slammed shut as the explosion approached.
 These tests were used to investigate the effects of X-rays from exoatmospheric nuclear explosions on reentry vehicles.
 He realized this was a perfect way to pump an X-ray laser.

 After a few weeks of work, he came up with a testable concept.
 At this time the DNA was making plans for another of its X-ray effects tests, and Chapline's device could easily be tested in the same "shot".
 The test shot, Diablo Hawk, was carried out on 13 September 1978 as part of the Operation Cresset series.
 However, the instrumentation on Chapline's device failed, and there was no way to know if the system had worked.